programmerraja/MyBlog/content/misc/Finance  & stock.md

 - Check does the credit card have the maintaince charge
 - Make sure high interset
 - Dont pay minimum amount pay all amount before expired date

+## Public fund

+- UAN -> single number for all company